AidanBugs/Obsidian/1) CWRU/In Progress/CSDS234 - Structured & Unstructured Data/Data Basics.md

 A minimal superkey: a key is a superkey $K$ such that removal of **ANY** attribute from $K$ results in a set of attributes that is not a superkey.

 Note that key$\subset$superkey.

+# Primary Keys and Foreign Keys
+## Primary Keys
+Primary keys are keys that determine the attributes within a given relation.
+Example, we could have an employee relation with a primary key of employee id.

+## Foreign Keys
+Foreign keys are keys that reference the primary keys of a different relation.
+Example, we could have a project relation which references employee ids as foreign keys.